Editor & Founder

 I live in Glasgow and play most of my golf within forty-five minutes of the city.
 Littlehill, Cathkin Braes, Haggs Castle, Pollok — the kind of courses that don't come up in the travel supplements but punch well above their green fee.
 Some of my best rounds have been on £16 municipal courses in November.
 That's the honest version of Scottish golf that this site tries to tell.

 I started Birdie Brae because most of what comes up when you search for Scottish golf was written by people trying to sell you a package holiday.
 I wanted a site that told you what the ballot odds actually are, which courses are genuinely worth the money, and what to do with the non-golfers while everyone else is on the course.
-Four years in, the handicap's improving and the database has grown to 94 courses.
+Four years in, the handicap's improving and the database has grown to over 200 courses.
 Both of those numbers still have a way to go.

 Articles by Gary